grimmelm/ctech404/ctech401/module_4/e5_program_else_statements/exercise_specs.md

 ## Exercise Instructions
 In the code editor, write a program that determines whether an integer is a multiple of 10.<br>
-Ask the user to input any interger value on the command line.<br>
+Ask the user to input any integer value on the command line.<br>
 Using an if/else statement, determine whether the integer is a multiple of 10, and output the results to the user.<br>

 <em>Sample output:</em><br>